-Therefore sustainable and controlled use of biomass is necessary to prevent any irresponsible social or environmental behaviour while meeting the changing needs of our economy.
+Therefore, the sustainable and controlled use of biomass is necessary to prevent social or environmental disturbances while meeting the changing needs of our economy.

 Recycling has its limits

 To ensure the efficient use of resources, it is increasingly recommended to incorporate recycled materials in products.
 This must of course be safe for the environment and human health.
-However, some waste, which is subsequently used as raw material, can be contaminated with toxic chemicals, heavy metal, etc. This is the case, for example, of construction waste, electrical and electronic waste, plastics in contact with some chemicals and tyres containing nanoparticles, etc.
+However, some waste, to be subsequently used as raw material, can be contaminated with toxic chemicals, heavy metals, etc. This is the case, for example, for construction waste, electrical and electronic waste, plastics in contact with some chemicals and tyres containing nanoparticles, etc.

 This waste can therefore not be recycled in any manner.

-To face the climate change and reduction of energy consumption challenges, new high-performance products are emerging and invading the market: turbines for windmills, photovoltaic cells, lighting devices, etc. ...).
+In response to the challenges of climate change and the necessary reduction of energy consumption, new high-performance products are emerging on the market: turbines for windmills, photovoltaic cells, lighting devices, etc. .